 For this dish, you want to cook the shrimp slowly and evenly so they stay nice and tender.
 Once the shrimp curl a bit and look pink and feel somewhat firm, you are good to go!

 If you are worried about undercooking the shrimp, you can always remove one from the skillet when you think they are ready and cut it in half to check for doneness.
 The shrimp should be pink throughout and not translucent.

 To finish this dish, add the parsley and lemon juice and stir to combine the flavors.
 Remove to a serving dish then add the parmesan right over the top!
 You can also add extra parsley for garnish if you want to be fancy.

-We hope you enjoy this shrimp scampi recipe as much as we do!
+We hope you enjoy The Best Homemade Shrimp Scampi as much as we do!
 If you give it a try, leave us a comment and rate the recipe below!
 Or tag us on Instagram @cooking_with_wine.

 If you like this recipe, check out more of our popular recipes below:

 - Perfectly Seared Scallops